Skip to main content

 Protect Street Photography Subjects: Auto-Blur Faces for Ethics

 Street photography captures authentic moments of urban life, but it also raises important ethical questions about consent and privacy.
-While you have the legal right to photograph people in public spaces in many jurisdictions, respecting your subjects' privacy and dignity should remain a priority.
 Modern AI-powered face detection makes it easier than ever to protect people's identities while preserving the artistic integrity of your street photography.

 The Ethics of Street Photography in the Digital Age

-• Commercial use: If you plan to sell prints or license images, blurred faces reduce legal complications
+• Commercial use: Blurred faces reduce legal complications

-• Social media sharing: Platforms make images searchable and permanent, increasing privacy risks
+• Social media sharing: Platforms make images searchable and permanent

-• Sensitive locations: Photos near medical facilities, shelters, or other private spaces need careful handling
+• Sensitive locations: Photos near medical facilities, shelters, or private spaces

 Automatic Face Detection Technology

-COMBb2's blur face tool employs advanced face detection algorithms that work entirely in your browser—your photos never leave your device, ensuring complete privacy for both you and your subjects.
-The system can detect multiple faces simultaneously, even in crowded street scenes or challenging lighting conditions.
+COMBb2's blur face tool employs advanced face detection algorithms that work entirely in your browser—your photos never leave your device.
+The system can detect multiple faces simultaneously, even in crowded street scenes.

 Preserving Composition While Protecting Privacy